cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 ### Password Hash Synchronization (PHS)

-**Business case:** Without hybrid identity, an employee would need separate credentials for on-premises resources and cloud applications.
-That means more passwords to manage, more opportunities to forget them, and more accounts for IT to secure.
-Password Hash Synchronization reduces that friction by allowing the same on-premises identity to be used for cloud authentication as well.
+Business case: Without hybrid identity, employees typically need separate credentials for on-premises Active Directory and cloud services such as Microsoft 365.
+This increases the number of passwords users must remember and the number of identities IT must manage.
+Password Hash Synchronization (PHS) reduces this complexity by synchronizing a secure hash of the user's on-premises Active Directory password to Microsoft Entra ID, allowing users to sign in to both on-premises and cloud resources using the same username and password, while cloud authentication is performed by Microsoft Entra ID

 **What was built:** Configured Entra Connect to synchronise on-premises Active Directory with Entra ID, with Password Hash Synchronization enabled.
 This requires Entra Connect specifically — Password Hash Synchronization was enabled as part of the initial Entra Connect configuration wizard — not a separate step performed afterward, but a specific option selected during setup itself.